Racial Harmony Day

-Racial Harmony Day is a day in Singapore to celebrate its success as a racially harmonious nation.
-It is observed on the 21st of July every year, with most activities organised by schools and grassroots organisations, including religious groups.
+Racial Harmony Day is a day in Singapore to promote racial and ethnic harmony within the nation.
+It is observed on 21 July every year, with most activities organised by schools and grassroot organisations, including religious groups.

 History

-First launched in 1997 by the Ministry of Education in schools, the event commemorates the 1964 race riots which took place on 21 July 1964 when Singapore was still part of Malaysia (1963–1965), in which 22 people lost their lives and hundreds were severely injured.
-There were numerous other communal riots and incidents throughout the 50s and 60s leading to and after Singapore's independence in August 1965.
+First launched in 1997 by the Ministry of Education (MOE) in schools, the event commemorates the 1964 race riots which took place on 21 July and 2 September when Singapore was a state of Malaysia from 1963 to 1965.
+36 people had lost their lives, hundreds were severely injured and thousands were detained.
+There were also numerous other communal riots and incidents throughout the 1950s and 1960s leading to and after Singapore's independence in August 1965.

 Racial Harmony Day has since expanded its reach.
-Today, grassroots organisations such as the People’s Association and the Community Development Councils are also involved.
+Today, grassroots organisations such as the People's Association and the Community Development Councils are also involved.